icedjello/node-notes/README.md

 # Reminder

-A CLI application inspired by [intro-node-v3]https://github.com/Hendrixer/intro-node-v3 My favorite search engine is [Duck Duck Go](https://github.com/Hendrixer/intro-node-v3).
+A CLI application inspired by [intro-node-v3](https://github.com/Hendrixer/intro-node-v3).

 ## What's the point?